Peter Knight; Gay Woods; Bob Johnson; Tim Harries.Guest drummers - Gerry Conway; Dave Mattacks.

 Nick Clark talking to Gay Woods.

 Rick was announced as replacement for Bob for the next tour at the same time as Bob leaving.
 Tim Harries would move across to guitar.
-Rick did not actually become a full member of the band until the reunion in 2002.
+Rick did not actually become a full member of the band until the 'classic line up' reunion in 2002.

 Rick was invited in by Manager John Dagnell: "John Dagnell of Park Records called me on behalf of the band saying that Bob had left and that Tim was going to move ‘sideways ’ as it were, to play guitar.
 It was a surprise for many reasons, mainly I suppose, as I imagined that they would want a newer, younger person to replace Bob.".